ecadlabs/taquito/packages/taquito-utils/README.md

-import { encodeOpHash } from '@taquito/utils'; // Return the operation hash of a signed operation import { encodeExpr } from '@taquito/utils'; // Hash a string using the BLAKE2b algorithm, base58 encode the hash obtained and appends the prefix 'expr' to it import { getPkhfromPk } from '@taquito/utils'; // Returns Tezos address (PKH) of a given Public Key
+import { encodeOpHash } from '@taquito/utils'; // Return the operation hash of a signed operation import { encodeExpr } from '@taquito/utils'; // Hash a string using the BLAKE2b algorithm, base58 encode the hash obtained and appends the prefix 'expr' to it import { getPkhfromPk } from '@taquito/utils'; // Returns Tezos address (PKH) of a given Public Key import { getGlobalConstantHash } from '@taquito/utils'; // Returns Global Constant Hash of a Michelson expression
 ```

 See the top-level [https://github.com/ecadlabs/taquito](https://github.com/ecadlabs/taquito) file for details on reporting issues, contributing and versioning.